-TI Series 1 anticipates that all of the costs described in Table 3 above will be expended by September 2021, which date is consistent with the expected timing for receiving certificates of occupancy for the Bristol units.
+TI Series 1 anticipates that all of the costs described in Table 3 above will be expended by December 2021, which date is consistent with the expected timing for receiving certificates of occupancy for the Bristol units.
 As set forth in Tables 3 and 4, all critical infrastructure improvements required to obtain the Bristol's certificate of occupancy are scheduled for completion prior to the Bristol's construction completion in order for appropriate testing of all utilities.

 Financing Plan.
 To date, TI Series 1 has financed its land acquisition and various site development costs related to the property in Improvement Area No. 1 through internally generated funds, EB-5 loan proceeds (see discussion herein), and lot sales revenues.
-TI Series 1 estimates that, as of August 1, 2020, the remaining costs to be incurred by TI Series 1 to complete its planned development of public improvements within Improvement Area No. 1 will be approximately \$90.1 million.
-TI Series 1 expects to use lot sales revenues, internal funding, and reimbursement from 2020 Bond proceeds to complete its development in Improvement Area No. 1 and believes that it will have sufficient funds available to complete such development in accordance with the development schedule described in this Official Statement.
+TI Series 1 estimates that, as of June 1, 2021, the remaining costs to be incurred by TI Series 1 to complete its planned development of public improvements within Improvement Area No. 1 will be approximately \$57.4 million.
+TI Series 1 expects to use lot sales revenues, internal funding, and reimbursement from 2021 Bond proceeds to complete its development in Improvement Area No. 1 and believes that it will have sufficient funds available to complete such development in accordance with the development schedule described in this Official Statement.

 On March 4, 2016, Treasure Island Series 1, LLC obtained an EB-5 Loan, known as "TI Series 1 Loan" in the total amount of \$155,000,000.
 The proceeds of this TI Series 1 Loan are available to pay for the costs of horizontal development associated with Sub-Phases 1YA, 1YB, 1B, 1C and 1E, which encompass most of the western portion of Treasure Island and encompass all of the Treasure Island Project lands on Yerba Buena Island (including Improvement Area No. 1) other than the TIDA-retained historic buildings and garages.
-The TI Series 1 Loan is secured by a deed of trust on the TI Series 1 property owned by Treasure Island Series 1, LLC (the "TI Series 1 Deed of Trust"), including Sub-Block 1Y in Improvement Area No. 1.
+The TI Series 1 Loan is secured by a deed of trust on the TI Series 1 property owned by Treasure Island Series 1, LLC (the "TI Series 1 Deed of Trust"), which at this point consists of property located outside of Improvement Area No. 1.
+The TI Series 1 Loan is also secured by a pledge of the following sources when and if received by the TI Series 1: (1) the ground leasing revenues of commercial parcels outside of Improvement Area No. 1, and (2) proceeds of CFD and IFD financings that are payable to TI Series 1.
 The TI Series 1 Deed of Trust will be partially released in conjunction with the sale of parcels to a developer or builder, as it was released in connection with the sales to the Merchant Builders.
-The maturity date of the TI Series 1 Loan was March 4, 2021, but has recently been extended by the lender to November 30, 2021.
-As of August 1, 2020, the TI Series 1 Loan had an outstanding balance of \$155,000,000 and was in good standing.
+The maturity date of the TI Series 1 Loan was March 4, 2021, but has recently been extended by the lender to March 4, 2022.
+The overall interest rate on the TI Series 1 Loan is approximately 5.2% per annum of which a portion of the amounts incurred is paid quarterly, while the remainder of the interest and fees are deferred until loan maturity.
+Currently, the TI Series 1 Loan may be extended one additional time to March 4, 2023, although TI Series 1 intends to request further extensions beyond 2023.
+There can be no guarantee that the lender will agree to any further extensions.
+If further extensions are not provided, TI Series 1 may be required to seek additional sources of capital (e.g., equity or loans) to pay the TI Series 1 Loan.
+As of June 1, 2021, the TI Series 1 Loan had an outstanding balance of \$155,000,000 and was in good standing.